 FaceTime with family

 Have your camera on for Zoom meetings

 The past couple of years have highlighted the need for upload speed when you want to stay connected with loved ones from a distance.
 As the popularity of virtual meetings continues to rise in order to accommodate those unable to attend, we are witnessing the need for symmetrical speed.

 If you’re only running a small number of devices on your connections, our lowest speed tier might fit your needs.
 However, if your household enjoys streaming television, browsing on their phones, working from home and more – all at the same time – you’ll need more speed to keep every device running smoothly.
 To get an idea of our different speed tiers and what you can do with each speed, read our blog about Understanding Internet Speeds.

 In today’s world, the internet keeps us connected to the people and the things we love, but we can’t do that without a suitable upload and download speed.
-As you are picking the best internet provider for your home, it is necessary to understand both the upload and the download speed you are getting.
+As you are picking the best internet provider for your home or business, it is necessary to understand both the upload and the download speed you are getting.
 SkyLine/SkyBest is proud to offer symmetrical speeds up to one Gig.
 Not sure what’s right for you?
 We’re happy to help!
 Visit us online at skybest.com, or give us a call at 1-800-759-2226